ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

 ### Apply a transformation function on a field contained in a nested object:

-This example shows of a lambda transformation function can be applied on a nested object field.
+This example shows how a lambda transformation function can be applied to a nested object field.

 Given: